abayomipopoola/abayomipopoola/content/blog/mind-and-the-brain/index.md

 title: How’s the mind different from the brain?
 date: "2018-11-20T22:40:32.169Z"
 tags: [random, psychology]
-spoiler: The mind, and the brain.
+description: The mind, and the brain.
 ---

 ![drawing the consciousness](./mind.jpg)